galenwilkerson/Graph-Neural-Networks-Graph-Attention-Networks/README.md

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request or open an issue if you have any suggestions or improvements.

-## Contact

-For any questions or inquiries, please contact [galenwilkerson](https://github.com/galenwilkerson).